-The Evaluation Capacity Case Challenge (EC3) is a new initiative dedicated to strengthening the evaluation capacity of institutions to foster and sustain high-quality evaluation practice.
-A real-world organization will present an evaluation capacity building (ECB) challenge to teams comprising the best and brightest minds from across the U.S. and Canada on April 28, 2023.
-These ECB teams will develop a plan to address the challenge and present it to a panel of esteemed judges.
+The Evaluation Capacity Case Challenge (EC3) launched in 2023 and is dedicated to strengthening the evaluation capacity of institutions to foster and sustain high-quality evaluation practice.
+Every year, a real-world organization will present an evaluation capacity building (ECB) challenge to teams comprising the best and brightest minds from across the U.S. and Canada.
+These ECB teams will then develop a plan to address the challenge and present it to a panel of esteemed judges.
 This year the challenge will take place on May 24 & 25, 2024.

 What does the case challenge involve?

 - Cross-disciplinary engagement to arrive at creative solutions

 - We will solicit applications from current students (senior undergraduate, graduate, or professional) and early-career professionals (graduated within the past 5 years) from any disciplinary concentration to take part in the case challenge.

 Note: Participants who participated on an EC³ team in the past are not eligible to apply.
 However, if you previously applied and were not selected, you may apply for consideration again.

 - Once selected, participants will be assigned to an interdisciplinary ECB team that they will work with for all activities.